 Subtraction Facts – Elementary Students’ Math Fact Nemesis

 God created the Earth in six days and rested on the seventh.
 While God was resting, the devil created subtraction facts.
-To most students, basic subtraction facts are the original sin of arithmetic math.
+And, to most elementary students, basic subtraction facts are indeed the original sin of arithmetic mathematics.

 Kids learn single-digit addition and multiplication facts quickly.
 Why?
 Simple: the commutative property of mathematics (i.e. 2 + 3 = 3 + 2 and 4 x 5 = 5 x 4).
 If the addition or multiplication of 1’s (i.e. 1 + 3 or 4 x 1) are not counted, there are only 36 discrete single-digit addition and multiplication facts to memorize.
 These facts are easy to memorize with a little bit of work.